bos1988/bos1988/README.md

 - 👋 Hi, I’m Oleg
 - 👀 I’m interested in DataScience and Analytics
-- 🌱 I’m currently learning ML, Docker
+- 🌱 I’m currently learning ML, Statistic
 - 💞️ I’m looking to collaborate on ML-projects
 - 📫 How to reach me: bos1988@yandex.ru; @Oleg_Budin